patrickjahns/Nem-Installers/README.md

 ```

 #### How can I change the amount of RAM used for NIS?
-To change the RAM size that is allocated, edit _/etc/init.d/nis_
+To change the RAM size that is allocated, edit `/etc/init.d/nis`
-Change _'export MAXRAM=1G'_ to your desired value (i.e 768M)
+Change the line `export MAXRAM=1G` to your desired value (i.e 768M)

 ----
 For more information or discussion please visit [this thread on the OurNem Forum](https://forum.ournem.com/vps-nodes/how-to-easily-configure-and-install-nem-on-an-amazon-ec2-vps/msg14400/#msg14400)